April 3 at 10:00 a.m.: Easter at Naturkraft

 The address is Naturparken 10, 6950 Ringkøbing.

-For those of you who come to Naturkraft on foot, there are paths from Ringkøbing to Naturkraft.
-The paths begin at Kastengevej and Holstebrovej/Amtmandens Allé, and here is the sign to Naturkraft.
+For those walking to Naturkraft, there are trails that allow you to walk from Ringkøbing to Naturkraft.
+The trails start at Kastengevej and Holstebrovej/Amtmandens Allé, where you’ll find signs for Naturkraft.

-By bike, you can also use the trails.
-In fact, you can cycle right up to the entrance.
+You can also use the paths by bike.
+In fact, you can ride right up to the entrance.

-We take care of you and your bike, because close to the entrance you'll find a bike station.
-Here you can air up your tires and borrow the tools you need to get your bike in good shape for the journey ahead.
+We take good care of you and your bike; you’ll find a bike station right near the entrance.
+Here, you can pump up your tires and borrow the tools you need to get your bike in top shape for the rest of your journey.

-Please note that cycling is not allowed on highway 15.
+Please note that cycling is not permitted on Highway 15.

-You are welcome to drive down to the drop-off zone if you have someone in your party who has a walking disability.
+You’re welcome to drive down to the drop-off zone if someone in your group has difficulty walking.
 You can then park in the parking lot and follow the path to Naturkraft.

-If you come by electric car, you can charge your car during your visit.
-We have four stands with a total of eight charging points.
+If you arrive in an electric car, you can charge your vehicle during your visit.
+We have four charging stations with a total of eight charging points.

 The company Norlys manages the charging stations.
-On their website it is possible to see if there is a charging point available and the current price.
+On their website, you can check if a charging station is available and see the current price.

 Times and duration